 Paymentsense also has their own customer success stories on their website, all from a wide range of small business backgrounds.

 From the Paymentsense reviews on the 3 platforms we’ve looked at, you should go away with a couple of words of warning if you decide to sign on with them: always check the details of your contracts thoroughly and make sure you read the T&C’s before you commit.
 Keep a copy of your contract somewhere safe too in case you need to dispute anything.
 The main tripping points are the contract length and the hidden fees, so make sure you address these two points in particular before signing on the dotted line.

 Paymentsense is a great merchant service provider but you should review what else is on the market before committing to any one provider.

-Cardswitcher’s comparison engine is a fantastic tool that will help you narrow down your search to find the best payment options for your business.
+Cardswitcher’s card processing comparison engine is a fantastic tool that will help you narrow down your search to find the best payment options for your business.